operator-framework/java-operator-sdk/docsy/content/en/blog/releases/v5-release.md

 ### Named event sources

 The name is now directly an attribute of an `EventSource`.
 EventSources were also named in previous releases, but the name was not an attribute.
 This leads mainly to better internal structures and solves issues out of the box.
 For example, when a dependent resource provides an event source, in some cases, it needs to have a specific name.
-In a `Reconciler` implementation simply use a `List.of(event sources)` instead the `Map<String,EventSource>` as it was before:
+In a `Reconciler` implementation,
+use a `List.of(event sources)` instead the `Map<String,EventSource>` as it was before: